 Example C - Automobile "Lease" Valuation Rule

 Generally, you figure the annual lease value of an automobile as follows:

-- 1. Determine the fair market value (FMV) of the automobile as of the first date the automobile is available for personal use. - 2.
-Using the IRS Annual Lease Value Table, read down column 1 until you come to the dollar range within which the FMV of the automobile falls.
-Then read across to column 2 to find the corresponding annual lease value.
+1. Determine the fair market value (FMV) of the automobile as of the first date the automobile is available for personal use.